 According to the Consumer Financial Protection Bureau, if you’re asked to send money by wire transfer, courier, prepaid gift card or any complicated scheme, you’re likely at risk.

-Writing for The Balance, Justin Pritchard warns that wire transfers are an especially bad idea because the transaction can’t be reversed once you find you’ve been cheated.
+Wire transfers can be an especially bad idea because the transaction often can’t be reversed once you find you’ve been cheated.